 ⋅Those with compromised or weakened immune systems

-Life-threatening signs accompanied with the flu require immediate medical attention:
+Life-threatening signs accompanied by the flu require immediate medical attention:

 Side or Abdomen